nrfconnect/sdk-nrf/samples/esb/esb_ptx/README.rst

 1. Power on both kits.
 #.
 Observe that the LEDs change synchronously on both kits.
 #.
-Optionally, connect to the kits with a terminal emulator (for example, PuTTY).
+Optionally, connect to the kits with a terminal emulator (for example, nRF Connect Serial Terminal).
-   See :ref:`putty` for the required settings.
+   See :ref:`test_and_optimize` for the required settings and steps.
 #.
 Observe the logging output for both kits.

 Dependencies